-On Friday, February 9, 2018, Dr. Tara Gray will be presenting her workshop Publish and Flourish: Becoming a Prolific Scholar.
+The workshop with Dr. Tara Gray has been rescheduled.
+On Friday, March 16th, Dr. Gray will be presenting her workshop Publish and Flourish: Becoming a Prolific Scholar.
 Dr. Gray serves as associate professor of criminal justice and as founding director of the Teaching Academy at New Mexico State University (NMSU).
 The Teaching Academy provides NMSU educators with training, mentoring and networking.
 She has presented faculty development workshops to 10,000 participants in thirty-five states, as well as Thailand, Guatemala, Mexico, Canada, Saudi Arabia and the United Arab Emirates.
 Workshop participants report that Dr. Gray is "spirited, entertaining, and informative--she's anything but gray!"

 Participants of the workshop will learn to:

 - write research that is clearer, better organized and more compelling,

 - solicit meaningful feedback before formal peer review.

 Because our campus is hosting the Tara Gray workshop, we receive a one-year Institutional Membership to the Textbook and Academic Authors Association (TAA), which covers the membership dues for up to 75 educators to join TAA, whether or not you attended the workshop.
 We invite you to take advantage of our Institutional Membership and Join TAA today.